Skip to main content

 Status Flags

-Carry Flag (CF) - This flag is set when there is a carry out from the most significant bit (MSB) in addition, or a borrow in subtraction.
-It indicates that the result of an operation exceeds the maximum value that can be represented with the given number of bits.
+1. Carry Flag (CF) - It's set when addition carries out of the most significant bit (MSB), or subtraction needs a borrow.
+It shows the result is past the max value for the given bits.

-Overflow Flag (OF) - This flag is set when the result of a signed arithmetic operation exceeds the range that can be represented with the given number of bits.
-It indicates that the result is too large or too small to be represented correctly.
+4. Overflow Flag (OF) - It's set when a signed result is past the range for the given bits.
+It shows the result is too large or too small to represent.

 RFLAG register is a single register which contains all the status flags.
 Each flag is represented by a specific bit in this register.